Quantum Approaches to Consciousness

 For a corresponding description of brain states, Freeman and Vitiello 2006, 2008, 2010) studied neurobiologically relevant observables such as electric and magnetic field amplitudes and neurotransmitter concentration.
 They found evidence for non-equilibrium analogs of phase transitions (Vitiello 2015) and power-law distributions of spectral energy densities of electrocorticograms (Freeman and Vitiello 2010, Freeman and Quian Quiroga 2013).
 All these observables are classical, so that neurons, glia cells, “and other physiological units are not quantum objects in the many-body model of brain” (Freeman and Vitiello 2008).
 However, Vitiello (2012) also points out that the emergence of (self-similar, fractal) power-law distributions in general is intimately related to dissipative quantum coherent states (see also recent developments of the Penrose-Hameroff scenario, Section 3.5).

 The overall conclusion is that the application of quantum field theory describes why and how classical behavior emerges at the level of brain activity considered.
 The relevant brain states themselves are viewed as classical states.
 Similar to a classical thermodynamical description arising from quantum statistical mechanics, the idea is to identify different regimes of stable behavior (phases, attractors) and transitions between them.
-This way, quantum field theory provides formal elements from which a standard classical description of brain activity can be inferred, and this is its main role in large parts of the model.
+In this way, quantum field theory provides formal elements from which a standard classical description of brain activity can be inferred, and this is its main role in large parts of the model.
 Only in their last joint paper, Freeman and Vitiello (2016) envision a way in which the mental can be explicitly included.
-For a recent review including technical background see Sabbadini and Vitiello (2019).
+For a more recent review including technical background see Sabbadini and Vitiello (2019).

 3.4 Beck and Eccles: Quantum Mechanics at the Synaptic Cleft